 - The contributions of a spouse to the property in question (e.g., repairs).

 Marital property is that property which has been acquired during the union, with certain limited exceptions.
 All other property is considered separate property.
 Marital property is the subject of equitable distribution, while separate property is not divided as a part of the divorce.
 Businesses and even college degrees may be the subject of equitable distribution but may pose complicated considerations for the court.

-You need a diligent divorce attorney to assess the assets of the marital partners for the sake of accurate property division.
+You need a diligent attorney to assess the assets of the marital partners for the sake of accurate property division.
 This can be a difficult issue to resolve.
 A proficient divorce lawyer can assess the contributions that may affect property division.
 Martin J. Rosen is an experienced Westchester County attorney who can help clarify the parties’ rights even when numerous high-value items are at stake.

-How the domicile property is divided in a divorce
+How is property divided after a divorce?

 Consult an attorney with decades of experience in getting clients the best results in the division of property due to divorce.
 Call attorney Martin J. Rosen at 914-517-0841 or contact the firm online.
 The law office of Martin J. Rosen, P.C., based in White Plains, serves clients throughout Westchester, Rockland, Putnam, Orange, Dutchess and New York counties.